Computer Security is, basically speaking, the preservation of computing systems and the information that they save and / or retrieve.

 - Loss of valuable business information

-- Loss of employee and public trust, embarrassment, bad publicity, media coverage and news reports
+- Loss of employee and public trust, embarrassment, and bad publicity, which can take the form of media coverage, online articles, and news reports

-- Costly reporting requirements in the case of a compromise of certain types of personal, financial and health information
+- Costly reporting requirements in the case of certain types of personal, financial, and health information being compromised